lucprincen/lucidian-tides/Sessions/3 - Session 3.md

-We get into Nicodranas, beautiful colourful city.
+As we are about to get off the ship, the captain informs us that [[Doloris]] has some personal matters to attend to, and will be going her own way today.
+The rest of us are to go into [[Nicodranas]] and see what we can learn from [[Tamulia]].

-Three kids play in the docks as we get off the boat, ask us if we're new here.
-T'hau turns around and talks to them telepathically.
+Three kids play in the docks as we get off the ship, ask us if we're new here. [[T'hau]] turns around and talks to them telepathically.
 Kids are a bit curious.
-Ask us if we're new here and need a tour, but [[Mallory Calder|Mal]] is from Nicodranas and we turn the kids down.
+Ask us if we're new here and need a tour, but [[Mallory Calder|Mal]] mentions she is from Nicodranas and already knows the place, so we turn the kids' offer down.

-We continue to the Fortuitous Serenade Inn and Casino to find Tamulia. [[Mallory Calder|Mal]] talks to the bartender, orders some drinks.
-Inquires if Tamulia's around, bartender says she performs each night.
-Mal asks if we can talk to her, and bartender goes to find Tamulia in the back.
+We continue to the Fortuitous Serenade Inn and Casino to find [[Tamulia]].
+Inside, there's just a handful of patrons at this time of day. [[Mallory Calder|Mal]] talks to the bartender, a bearded older man, and orders us some drinks.
+Inquires if [[Tamulia]]'s around, bartender replies she performs each night.
+Mal asks if she's around because we'd like to talk to her, bartender nods and goes to find Tamulia in the back.

-[[Tamulia]] walks in, and recognises [[Stormbreaker]].
-She takes us to her chamber and asks us to close the door behind us.
+The bartender walks in with [[Tamulia]] a few moments later, and recognises [[Stormbreaker]].
+She takes us to her chamber to talk in private and asks us to close the door behind us.

-She starts talking about her role with [[The Revelry]], she has been hired and is our eyes and ears here.
+She starts talking about her role with [[The Revelry]].
+A while ago, The Revelry got her out of a pickle, for which she is thankful.
+As a ways of returning the favour, she has been hired by [[Plank Queen Yucalia]] to be our eyes and ears here.

-Together with some orphans, Tamulia has been carefully mapping out the Golden Chain Vault.
-Human male rules the Golden Chain, Commander Da'urlo Vidorant.
-Massive fan of dwarven culture.
-We're going to plan a heist to rob them blind. [[Stormbreaker]] and [[Tamulia]] work on a few last details on the map.
-Also serves as a magistrate and court room.
-There's a changing of the guards every four hours on the balcony.
-Vault holds 360k gold.
+Together with a few orphans and street urchins, Tamulia has been carefully gathering details and mapping out the inside of the Golden Chain Vault.
+Stormbreaker and Tamulia run us through a few details of the place:

+- The Golden Chain is ruled by a human male, by the name of Commander Da'urlo Vidorant.
+Apparently he's a massive fan of dwarven culture, dressing into their fashion.
+Is the

+We ask Tamulia for some more details on the security of the place, and we learn there's a changing of the guards every four hours on the balcony.
+Apparently, the vault holds 360k gold, intended to pay for the [[Clovis Concord]] war fleet they're building.
+Every so often, an armoured cart goes there to pick up the funds to pay for the next instalment, bringing it to the shipyard.

+Tamulia asks [[Stormbreaker]] to assist her and work on a few final details of the map, presenting it to us after a few moments.

 [[Mallory Calder|Mal]] also inquires about Gellan Primewater.
 He is a councillor in Nicodranas.
 Also asks about the Montfort family, also councillor, runs the Open Quay.
 Mal reveals she has had some business with them before.